animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Representation is combination, the interaction of forces in the universe forming increased complexity from elementary parts.

 The question becomes: what elementary parts and interactions produce human-like consciousness?
-Representation alone has been shown to reduce to absurdity, assuming a human-like conscious flipbook is impossible.
+Representation alone has been shown to reduce to absurdity, assuming a human-like conscious paper flipbook is impossible.

 Therefore it is a question of physics, pertaining to the particle behaviors in question (as well as biophysics), and chemistry, pertaining to the complex interactions (and biochemistry).